What is tuberculosis?

 There are around ten million new cases of tuberculosis worldwide every year, and around 1.5 million people die from the disease.
 The countries most affected are in the southern half of Africa and in Asia.

 In Switzerland, between 463 and 611 new cases have been reported each year since 2010 (Germany: 4317 to 5915; Austria: 582 to 688).
-The majority of patients are migrants, according to the Federal Office of Public Health (FOPH).
+According to the FOPH, most cases of tuberculosis in Switzerland occur in people who come from countries where the disease is still widespread – primarily in Africa and Asia.
+Half of those affected at home are older people of retirement age who were infected as children.
 The number of TB deaths in Switzerland is less than ten per year.

 In Europe, adults are predominantly affected by tuberculosis, men more than women.
 In contrast, children often fall ill in countries with a high TB rate.
 There are many more infected people than sick people.
 In more than 90 percent of all people infected with TB bacteria, the body’s own immune system is able to keep the pathogens in check or fight them so successfully that no symptoms of the disease appear.